Celts: Germany, Alps and Italy

 Italy is home to Lepontic, the oldest attested Celtic language (from the 6th century BC).
 Anciently spoken in Switzerland and in Northern-Central Italy, from the Alps to Umbria.
 According to the Recueil des Inscriptions Gauloises, more than 760 Gaulish inscriptions have been found throughout present-day France – with the notable exception of Aquitaine – and in Italy, which testifies the importance of Celtic heritage in the peninsula.

 In 391 BC, Celts "who had their homes beyond the Alps streamed through the passes in great strength and seized the territory that lay between the Apennine Mountains and the Alps" according to Diodorus Siculus.
 The Po Valley and the rest of northern Italy (known to the Romans as Cisalpine Gaul) was inhabited by Celtic-speakers who founded cities such as Milan.
 Later the Roman army was routed at the battle of Allia and Rome was sacked in 390 BC by the Senones.

-At the battle of Telamon in 225 BC, a large Celtic army was trapped between two Roman forces and crushed.
+At the battle of Telamon in 225 BC, a large Celtic army was trapped between two Roman forces; the Celtic army was crushed.

 The defeat of the combined Samnite, Celtic and Etruscan alliance by the Romans in the Third Samnite War sounded the beginning of the end of the Celtic domination in mainland Europe, but it was not until 192 BC that the Roman armies conquered the last remaining independent Celtic kingdoms in Italy.